YuyingLi-X/HDL-L/README.md

 HDL-L is the local version of high-definition likelihood (HDL) (https://github.com/zhenin/HDL).
 It can estimate local heritability and local genetic correlation.
 Traditional global approaches focus on the average genetic correlation across the entire genome, potentially missing localized genetic signals or those with opposite directions at different loci.
 We have introduced a full likelihood-based method, HDL-L, to estimate local genetic correlations with high efficiency.

-Here we provide a step-by-step tutorial for HDL-L and a real example at the end.
+Here, we provide a step-by-step tutorial for HDL-L and a real example at the end.

 ## Installation
 HDL-L can be cloned from GitHub using the following command;